Jamie-Wilson-UL/bayessurvival/docs/USER_GUIDE.md

 )
 ```

 By default, `impute()` tries to detect the time and status columns (looking for common names like `time`, `status`, `duration`, etc.).
-That detection usually succeeds, but if your column names are unusual it’s advisable to specify them explicitly:
+If your column names are unusual it’s advisable to specify them explicitly:

 ```r
 fit <- impute(